douglaz/psl/Weight-Learning.md

 Notice that samePerson is not included in the list of closed predicates.

-To create the groundTruthDatabase we do the following:
+To create the groundTruthDatabase we first load all known ```samePerson ``` values into trueDataPartition.
+We then create the database as follows:

  ```Database trueDataDB = data.getDatabase(trueDataPartition, [samePerson] as Set);```